Defenders of Wildlife is a non-profit organization in the United States founded for wildlife conservation.

 Endangered Species Act

-Based on their leadership on the Endangered Species Act, they use technology, data, and interdisciplinary methods to develop innovative solutions to their conservation problems.
+Based on their leadership in the Endangered Species Act, they use technology, data, and interdisciplinary methods to develop innovative solutions to their conservation problems.

 Defending Habitat

-The defenders of wildlife organization works to protect important habitat of wildlife from harmful human activities such as mining, deforestation, etc. especially public lands designated for wildlife conservation
+The defenders of wildlife organizations work to protect important habitats of wildlife from harmful human activities such as mining, deforestation, etc., especially public lands designated for wildlife conservation.

-Their job also includes working with on other federal public lands and waters and private lands owners on endangered wildlife habitat.
+Their job includes working with other federal public lands and waters and private lands owners on endangered wildlife habitats.
 This is to intervene in such lands that could be affected by human activities.

-Already, the defenders of wildlife have identified specific landscapes of unique importance for wildlife conservation.
-These landscapes may include southern Alaska, the Arctic, Cascadia, the Sierra Nevada, the Mojave, Sky Islands, the Northern Rockies, the Sagebrush Sea, the Northern Plains, the Southern, etc.
+Wildlife defenders have identified specific landscapes of unique importance for wildlife conservation.
+These landscapes may include southern Alaska, the Arctic, the Cascadia, the Sierra Nevada, the Mojave, the Sky Islands, the Northern Rockies, the Sagebrush Sea, the Northern Plains, the Southern, etc.

 Promoting Coexistence

-They believe that this earth that houses all living and non-living things is meant to be shared, and thus, they should be a healthy coexistence.
-Therefore, they focus on addressing conflicts between co-existing creatures such as humans and other animals.
+They believe that this earth that houses all living and non-living things is meant to be shared, and thus, there should be a healthy coexistence.
+Therefore, they focus on addressing conflicts between co-existing creatures, such as humans and animals.

 They view this as their primary aim, and so far, they have been fostering positive interactions between animals, especially between predators and livestock.
 They have successfully developed non-violent tools and ways of dealing with wildlife.